Cinderella Free Fall

 Lessons Learned While Developing Amber’s First Game

-Cinderella Free Fall was Amber’s first dive into making a game from scratch and remains, to this day, the longest living title by Amber.
-In many ways, it’s also the steepest learning curve we went through, and in some respects, this was our baptism by fire.
-We’ll be sharing our learnings, in the article below, with a look at the decisions we made while building this game.
+Cinderella Free Fall was Amber’s first dive into making a game from scratch and remains, to this day, the longest living title by Amber, having been downloaded more by more than 10M players.
+In many ways, it also represents the steepest learning curve we went through, and in some respects, this was our baptism by fire.

 What is Cinderella Free Fall?